 She put her heart and soul into it.

-I think she was a very very positive influence on Donald Trump.
+I think she was a very, very positive influence on Donald Trump.

-They connected well together they worked well together.
+They connected well together.

-There's no doubt but he had a great team all the way around.
+But he had a great team all the way around.

 See how that goes.

-Alright back to our phones.
+All right, back to our phones.

-Uh let us say hi to Chrissy in Texas.
+Let us say hi to Chrissy in Texas.

-Chrissy hi, how are you?
+Chrissy, hi, how are you?

 Welcome to the Sean Hannity Show.